 A common scenario is for delivery to a container yard (CY), in which case there may be Terminal Handling Charges (THC) for the account of the buyer.

-If the specified terminal is a clearance depot or similar, then use of this rule is straightforward – the goods can be delivered uncleared.
+If the specified place is an inland clearance depot, a free trade zone or similar, then use of this rule is straightforward – the goods can be delivered uncleared.

 (Typical issues: buyer needs to present original documents to authorities to obtain clearance.)